Polynomial Dedekind domains with finite residue fields of prime characteristic: Polynomial Dedekind domains

-If this condition holds, then the class group of $\Int_{\Q}(\underline{E},\hZ)$ is equal to a direct sum of a countable family of finitely generated abelian groups. \end{Thm} \begin{proof} Let $R=\IntQ(\uE,\ohZ)$ and suppose the conditions for $\uE$ in the statement are satisfied.
-In particular, $\uE$ is locally bounded so, by Theorem \ref{locally bounded Prufer}, $R$ is Pr\"ufer.
+In this case, the class group of $\Int_{\Q}(\underline{E},\hZ)$ is equal to a direct sum of a countable family of finitely generated abelian groups. \end{Thm} \begin{proof} Let $R=\IntQ(\uE,\ohZ)$ and suppose the conditions for $\uE$ in the statement are satisfied.
+In particular, $\uE$ is locally bounded and closed so, by Theorem \ref{locally bounded Prufer}, $R$ is Pr\"ufer.
 For $R$ to be Dedekind, it is sufficient to show that it is a Krull domain (\cite[Theorem 43.16]{Gilm}).
-By assumption, each of the valuation overrings of $R$ in the representation \eqref{IntQEZrepr} is a DVR with finite residue field.
+By assumption, each of the unitary valuation overrings of $R$ in the representation \eqref{IntQEZrepr} is a DVR with finite residue field, so $R$ has finite residue fields of prime characteristic by Proposition \ref{prime ideals}.
 We have to show that $R$ has finite character, that is, for each non-zero $f=\frac{g}{n}\in R$, $g\in\Z[X]$ and $n\in\Z\setminus\{0\}$, $f$ is contained in only finitely many maximal ideals of $R$.
 As in the proof of Proposition \ref{finiteZp}, $f$ is contained in only finitely many non-unitary prime ideals of $R$.
 We now check the maximal unitary ideals of $R$, described in the Proposition \ref{prime ideals}, which contain $f$.
 Since the denominator $n$ of $f$ is divisible by only finitely many $p\in\PP$, $f$ is contained in only finitely many maximal unitary ideals if and only if the same condition holds for $g$.
 Since $E_p$ is finite for each $p\in\PP$, this is equivalent to the finiteness of the set $\PP_{g,\uE}$.
 Since $\uE$ is polynomially factorizable, by Lemma \ref{pol factorizable}, $\PP_{g,\uE}$ is finite.

-Conversely, if $\IntQ(\uE,\ohZ)$ is a Dedekind domain with finite residue fields, then, for each prime $p$, the overring $\IntQ(E_p,\overline{\Z_p})$ is a Dedekind domain with finite residue fields (\cite[Theorem 40.1]{Gilm}).
+Conversely, if $\IntQ(\uE,\ohZ)$ is a Dedekind domain with finite residue fields of prime characteristic , then, for each prime $p$, the overring $\IntQ(E_p,\overline{\Z_p})$ is a Dedekind domain with finite residue fields of prime characteristic (\cite[Theorem 40.1]{Gilm}).
 By Proposition \ref{finiteZp}, $E_p$ is a finite subset of $\overline{\Z_p}$ formed by transcendental elements over $\Q$ (so, in particular, $\uE$ is locally bounded).
 If there exists some $g\in\Z[X]$ such that the set $\PP_{g,\uE}$ is infinite, then $g(X)$ would be contained in infinitely many unitary prime ideals of $\Int_{\Q}(\underline E,\overline{\hZ})$, a contradiction with \cite[Theorem 37.2]{Gilm}.
 Therefore, $\uE$ is polynomially factorizable by Lemma \ref{pol factorizable}.

 The final claim regarding the class group follows from Lemma \ref{Picdirectsum} and Proposition \ref{finiteZp}. \end{proof}